-Note: This recipe is a gateway recipe to making your own sardines recipe and create your own version.
+Note: This recipe is a gateway recipe to making your own sardines recipe and creating your own version.
 You can add chili, capers, or olives, the more sosyal, the better.
 You can use other fish like Tunsoy or Tawilis, or who knows, try salmon, haha!
-I also have a slow cooked version here: Slow Cooked Spanish Style Adobong Bangus Sardines
+I also have a slow-cooked version here: Slow Cooked Spanish Style Adobong Bangus Sardines

 I’d love to see what you come up with.
 Share your finished product with me and I will share it on our FB page!